 Hyperhidrosis

-Hyperhidrosis is a medical condition characterized by excessive sweating, beyond what is normally required to regulate body temperature.
-It can affect various parts of the body, including the palms, soles, underarms, and face.
+Hyperhidrosis is a medical condition characterized by excessive sweating, beyond what is normally required for thermoregulation.
+It can affect various parts of the body, including the palms, soles, armpits, and face.

 Types of Hyperhidrosis

-• Primary Hyperhidrosis: This type of hyperhidrosis is not caused by an underlying medical condition.
-It typically starts during childhood or adolescence and can be inherited.
+- Primary Hyperhidrosis: This type of hyperhidrosis is not caused by an underlying medical condition.
+It typically starts in childhood or adolescence and can be inherited.

-• Focal Hyperhidrosis: This type of hyperhidrosis affects a specific area of the body, such as the palms or underarms.
+- Focal Hyperhidrosis: This type of hyperhidrosis affects a specific area of the body, such as the palms or armpits.

 Causes of Hyperhidrosis

-The exact cause of primary hyperhidrosis is not known, but it is thought to be related to:
+The exact cause of primary hyperhidrosis is not fully understood, but it is thought to be related to overactivity of the sympathetic nervous system.
+Secondary hyperhidrosis can be caused by a variety of underlying medical conditions, including:

 Symptoms of Hyperhidrosis